RealVansh/Netflix_Sql_Analysis/README.md

 ![](https://github.com/najirh/netflix_sql_project/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project dives into Netflix’s movie and TV show catalog using SQL to uncover trends, patterns, and insights.
+The goal is to answer real business questions and turn raw data into meaningful conclusions.
+This README outlines the project’s objectives, problems tackled, key takeaways, and final thoughts.

 ## Objectives

-- Analyze the distribution of content types (movies vs TV shows).
+- Compare the volume of Movies vs TV Shows available on Netflix.
-- Identify the most common ratings for movies and TV shows.
+- Find the most frequently assigned ratings for both Movies and TV Shows.
-- List and analyze content based on release years, countries, and durations.
+- Examine content trends across different years, countries, and durations.
-- Explore and categorize content based on specific criteria and keywords.
+- Filter and categorize content using specific keywords, genres, directors, and actors to extract actionable insights.

 ## Dataset